A Father’s Love

 Jeff Harrell worked long hours in the restaurant business when his daughter was born.
 Alyssa was 3 months old when Harrell realized that she clearly had no interest in being with him.

-“That’s when I knew things had to change,” Harrell said.
+“That’s when I knew things had to change,” shares Harrell.
 “I did not want my child to grow up not knowing me.
 My wife and I decided that I would quit my job, although I didn’t have another job offer.”

-While Harrell described feeling stressed about leaving his job, there was also a sense of relief because he believed better times were ahead.
+While Harrell was stressed about leaving his job, he also felt a sense of relief because he believed better times were ahead.
 Fast forward more than 20 years, and daughters Alyssa and Emily will be the first to tell you that their relationship with their father is special.

-“I think one of the big things people love about coming to our house is hanging out with my dad,” Alyssa said.
+“I think one of the big things people love about coming to our house is hanging out with my dad,” Alyssa say.
 “More times than I can count, guys would come over, but they weren’t really here to see me or my sister.
 They were looking for my dad.
 He is a smart person and they can talk with him.
-He doesn’t tell them that their mistakes are ok.
-He encourages them to do better.
-He isn’t their bud, yet they open up to him and he doesn’t judge them.”
+He doesn’t tell them that their mistakes are ok and he encourages them to do better.
+Although he isn’t their bud, they open up to him and he doesn’t judge them.”

-“Both of our parents gave us boundaries,” Alyssa said.
+“Both of our parents gave us boundaries,” Alyssa says.
 “I know that was a good thing.
 We have friends who are jealous of our relationship with our dad.”